Is Glycolic Acid Safe?

 Fortunately, glycolic acid isn’t one of them.
 Using glycolic acid according to directions isn’t going to compromise the health of your skin or present any danger to overall health.
 Of course, glycolic acid is only one ingredient but it’s often the star of the show.
 It’s important to look past glycolic acid on the labels of the skincare products you use and make note of the other ingredients, both active and inactive.

 When someone has a negative experience with glycolic acid, it’s often the case that the product they’re using contains other ingredients that are harsh or unsuited for their skin type.
 For instance, glycolic acid can be found in many products claiming antiaging properties.
-If you’re accustomed to using glycolic acid for its antiaging benefits, the last thing you want to do is apply a product formulated for acne prone skin, simply because you see glycolic acid on the label.
+If you’re accustomed to using glycolic acid for its antiaging benefits, the last thing you want to do is apply a product formulated for acne-prone skin, simply because you see glycolic acid on the label.
 The results could be less than optimal for mature skin that leans toward being dry and sensitive.
-The formula and complimentary ingredients play a major role in how well glycolic acid will work for your skin.
+The formula and complementary ingredients play a major role in how well glycolic acid will work for your skin.

 Precautions When Using Glycolic Acid